New year’s green resolutions: inspiration for a better planet

 Repair, buy less, buy second-hand

 We don’t need to buy new stuff all the time.
 There are many things we can simply repair.
-Especially when it comes to clothes.
+Especially when it comes to clothes or electronics.

 If you are fed up with your wardrobe, organize a gathering with friends to exchange clothes.
 It’s becoming more and more popular and it is a good green compromise when we want to wear something different.